 36 CFR § 2.51 Public assemblies and meetings

-All of these sites may not be available at any given time due to other scheduled or unscheduled park functions or events.
-These areas are designated on the attached map (Appendix 1).
+This site may not be available at any given time due to other scheduled or unscheduled park functions or events.
+This area is designated on the attached map (Appendix 1).
 Visitors may not be approached outside these areas or anywhere else beyond the limits described.

 36 CFR §2.52 Sale or distribution of printed matter